 IFC ASSIGNMENT NEAR COMPLETION

-A project consortium of GEMCO Engineers BV and KNIGHT WENDLING GmbH performed a consulting project for the International Finance Corporation (IFC; member of The World Bank Group) titled ‘Foundry Industry in Russia: Benchmarking and Development of a Reference Guide’.
+A project consortium of <link _top>GEMCO Engineers BV and KNIGHT WENDLING GmbH performed a consulting project for the International Finance Corporation (IFC; member of The World Bank Group) titled ‘Foundry Industry in Russia: Benchmarking and Development of a Reference Guide’.

 This prestigious assignment forms part of the Russia Cleaner Production Program which IFC currently undertakes in the Russian industry.
 The Program aims to stimulate investment in and uptake of cleaner production technologies and management processes in the Russian industry and to raise awareness among policy makers and financial institutions.